-The Sacrament of Penance
+The Sacrament of Penance: The Seven Deadly Sins

-Commonly Called Confession and Absolution

-Adapted from "Saint Augustine's Prayer Book"

-Think of yourself as God's child, and of the offensiveness of following your lower nature rather than your loving Father.
-Do not be in a hurry, and do not anger yourself because you cannot remember everything.
-Be honest with God and with yourself; this is all God asks of you.
-Write down briefly what you remember of your character defects.
-Don't try to depend on your memory.
-If there is any description you do not understand, let it alone, and go on to the next one.
-Do not worry about your shortcomings.
-Remember, you are trying to recall them in order that you may become aware and ask God to help you with these things, not that you may be condemned.

-Pride - is putting self in the place of God as the center and objective of our life, or of some department thereof.
-It is the refusal to recognize our status as creatures, dependent on God for our existence, and placed by Him in a specific relationship to the rest of his creation.

-Irreverence - Disregard of opportunities for giving God honor.
+□ PRIDE some department thereof.
+It is the refusal to recognize our status as creatures, dependent on God for our existence, and placed by him in a specific relationship to the rest of his creation.
+Irreverence Deliberate neglect of the worship of God every Sunday in his Church, or being content with a perfunctory participation in it.
+Disregard of other Holy Days or of additional opportunities for giving God honor.
 Failure to thank God or to express our gratitude adequately.
-Disrespect for God or God's gifts by deliberately treating them, in thought, word or deed, in a profane, contemptuous or over-familiar manner.
-The attempt to bribe or placate God by righteous practices or promises.

-Sentimentality - Being satisfied with pious feelings and beautiful ceremonies without striving to obey God's will.

-Presumption - Dependence on self rather than on God, with the consequent neglect of doing God's will, praying and meditating.
+Disrespect for God or holy things by deliberately treating them, in thought, word or deed, in a profane, contemptuous or over-familiar manner.
+Use of holy things for personal advantage, or the attempt to bribe or placate God by religious practices or promises.
+Sentimentality ☐ Being satisfied with pious feelings and beautiful ceremonies without striving to obey God's will.
+Presumption Dependence on self rather than on God, with the consequent neglect of the means of grace - sacraments and prayer.
 Dispensation of ourselves from ordinary duties on the grounds that we are superior persons.
 Satisfaction of complacency over our spiritual achievements.
 Refusal to avoid, when possible, immediate occasions of temptation.
 Preference for our own ideas, customs, schemes or techniques.
 Foolish optimism.
 Failure to recognize our job as a divine vocation, or to offer our work to God.
-Unwillingness to surrender to and abide in God, to let Him act in and through us.
+Unwillingness to surrender to and abide in God, to let him act in and through us.
 Failure to offer to God regularly in intercession the persons or causes that have, or should enlist our interest and support.

-Distrust - Refusal to recognize God's wisdom, providence and love.
+Distrust Refusal to recognize God's wisdom, providence and love.
 Worry, anxiety, misgivings, scrupulosity, or perfectionism.
-Attempts to discern or control the future by spiritualism or superstition.
+Attempts to discern or control the future by spiritualism, astrology, fortune-telling or the like.
+Magic or superstition.
 Over-sensitiveness.
 Expectation that others will dislike, reject or mistreat us; over-readiness so to interpret their attitude, or quickness to take offense.
 Unfounded suspicions.
 Timidity in accepting responsibility, or cowardice in facing difficulty of suffering.

 Surrender to feelings of depression, gloom, pessimism, discouragement, self-pity, or fear of death, instead of fighting to be brave, cheerful and hopeful.

-Disobedience - Rejection of God's known will in favor of our own interests or pleasures.
-Disobedience of the legitimate laws, regulations or authority of the state, spouse, parents, teachers, etc.; or slow and reluctant obedience.
-Failure when in authority to fulfill responsibilities or to consider the best interests of those under us.
-Refusal to learn God's nature or will as revealed in inspired literature, expounded in instructions or expert advice, or discernible though prayer, meditation or the reading of spiritual books.
+Disobedience 0 0 0 0 0000 Rejection of God's known will in favor of our own interests or pleasures.
+Disobedience of the legitimate (and therefore divinely ordained) laws, regulations or authority of the Church, state, spouse, parents, teachers, etc.; or slow and reluctant obedience.
+Failure when in authority to fulfil responsibilities or to consider the best interests of those under us.
+Refusal to learn God's nature or will as revealed in Scripture, expounded in instructions or expert advice, or discernible though prayer, meditation or the reading of religious books.
 Absorption in our own affairs, leaving little time, energy or interest for the things of God.
 Violation of confidence.
 Breaking of legitimate promises or contracts.
 Irresponsibility.
 Treachery.
 Unnecessary disappointment of another, or the causing of shame or anxiety to those who love us.
+Impenitence before God.
+Disregard of our sins or pretense that we are better that we are.
+Self-justification or discounting our sins as insignificant, natural or inevitable.
+Vanity Crediting to ourselves rather than to God our talents, abilities, insights, accomplishments, good works.
+Refusal to admit indebtedness to others, or adequately to express gratitude for their help.